A chain is only as strong as its weakest link. This old adage holds true for teams and organizations. Ensure that you make people your strongest link.

 Consider the story of Perce Blackborow, a stowaway on Sir Ernest Shackleton’s ill-fated expedition that was stranded for two years in the Antarctic.
 The stowaway had much against him.
-Eighteen years old, he was inexperienced, definitely the weakest link.
-Ultimately, he became a productive member of the crew and survived the ordeal.
+At eighteen years old, he was inexperienced, definitely the weakest link. but ultimately, he became a productive member of the crew and survived the ordeal.
 During their first encounter, an annoyed Shackleton said to the young Welshman, “Do you know that on these expeditions we often get very hungry, and if there is a stowaway available he is the first to be eaten?”

 Blackborow replied, “They’d get a lot more meat off you, sir.”

 Shackleton reputedly hid a grin and instructed one of the crew to “Introduce him to the cook first.”

 Make People Your Strongest Link